-New homes are generally much more energy-efficient than older properties and Barratt London has made concerted efforts to help keep your running costs down.
-On this page we've given you information about the features we'll include to make your home a sustainable place to live and information about our wider efforts to build responsibly.
+New homes are generally much more energy efficient than Responsible sourcing of materials Our supply chain is a very important factor of our older properties and Barratt London has made concerted efforts to help keep your running costs down.
+On this page business.
+We work with our partners to minimise the we've given you information about the features we'll environmental impact of the materials we use to build include to make your home a sustainable place to live and your home and encourage our suppliers to have an information about our wider efforts to build responsibly.